rvlopes/GlorIA/README.md

 ## Introduction
 The code in this repository implements pre-training of GlórIA using either a multi-sourced dataset/corpora, or a single text dataset.
-It also contains the code to finetune such a model for the following tasks/benchmarks: ASSIN-2, GLUE-PTPT and SquadPT.
-The code in this repository was ran and tested on a cluster using Slurm and several NVIDIA A100s (PCIe).
+It also contains the code to evaluate on [CALAME](https://huggingface.co/datasets/NOVA-vision-language/calame-pt), and to finetune such a model for the following tasks/benchmarks: ASSIN-2, GLUE-PTPT and SquadPT.
+Training, evaluation and data pre-processing were conducted on a cluster using Slurm and several NVIDIA A100s (PCIe).

 ## Training Data
-**GlorIA 1.3B** was trained on a large corpora, with aproximately 35B billion tokens.
+**GlorIA 1.3B** was trained on a large corpora, with approximately 35B billion tokens.
 This corpora was built by gathering multiple Portuguese sources:
 - [ArquivoPT News PT-PT Dataset](): A collection of 1.4M European Portuguese archived news and periodicals from [Arquivo.pt](https://arquivo.pt/).
 - [ClueWeb-Large PT-PT](https://lemurproject.org/clueweb22.php/): Multilingual Corpus, similar to OSCAR.
 Again, metadata was used to filter only PT-PT webpages.
 - [Europarl PT-PT](https://www.statmt.org/europarl/): A parallel corpus with documents such as transcripts from the European Parliament (we only used the PT-PT documents).